 Urban dwellers craving a mix of exciting city life and quiet nature escapes can get the best of both worlds in Hong Kong, and we’re not even talking about Victoria Peak or Dragon’s Back.

-Hong Kong is often dismissed as “just another Singapore”, but did you know 70% of Hong Kong is actually pure greenery?
+Hong Kong is often dismissed as “just another Singapore”, but did you know 70% of it is actually pure greenery?
 Not many do, which makes it the perfect city to uncover some of the more underrated escapes.

-For those craving more nature in a city, here are 9 lesser-known escapes with views you might enjoy aside from places like Victoria Peak.
+For those craving more nature in a city, here are 9 lesser-known gems with views you might enjoy aside from places like Victoria Peak.

 Also read: 5D Hong Kong Itinerary — A Guide To Exploring the Different Sides of Hong Kong

 The best way to get around here is to hop on a boat!
-You can hire one from Sai Kung Pier for HK$50 (~S$8) and check out some of the best sights like West Dam, Tiu Chung Arch, Elephant Trunk Cave, and Tai Chi Rock.
+You can hire one from Sai Kung Pier and check out some of the best sights like West Dam, Tiu Chung Arch, Elephant Trunk Cave, and Tai Chi Rock.

 For a guided tour, the guides on the Geopark boat tour help make the experience more personal.
 We learnt about the best summertime activities in the area, and how a cluster of unassuming ships actually served as detention centres for maritime criminals!